franzbu/EnhancedSpaces.spoon/README.md

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu3.png" width="200">

-In 'Send Window" you see a list of all windows on the current mSpace and, after selecting one, a list of all mSpaces you can send the window to:
+In 'Send Window" you get a list of all windows on the current mSpace and, after selecting one, a list of all mSpaces you can send the window to:

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu4.png" width="350">

-Selecting 'Get Windows' you see a list of all open windows that are not on your current mSpace, and by selecting one of those windows, it is moved to the current mSpace.
+Selecting 'Get Windows' you get a list of all open windows that are not on your current mSpace, and by selecting one of those windows, it is moved to the current mSpace.

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu5.png" width="300">

-For more advanced use cases, there is the possibility to use modifier keys with your menu, for example, you can tag along with the window when sending it to another mSpace - more about that in the section 'Advanced Menu Features'.
+For more advanced use cases, there is the possibility of using modifier keys with your menu, for example, you can tag along with the window when sending it to another mSpace - more about that in the section 'Advanced Menu Features'.

-There is the possibility to use modifier keys with your menu, for example, you can tag along with the window when sending it to another mSpace - more about that in the section 'Advanced Menu Features'.
-There you can also see how to change the menu entries, for example, to your preferred language.
-Additionally, there you are shown how to include Hammerspoon's menu into EnhancedSpaces', which has the side effect of making Hammerspoon's own redundant, i.e., it can be removed from your menubar.
+There you can also see how to change the menu entries to your preferred language.
+Additionally, there you are shown how to include Hammerspoon's menu into EnhancedSpaces', which has the side effect of making Hammerspoon's redundant, i.e., it can be removed from your menubar.

 ## Keyboard Shortcuts